Air Fryer Corn on the Cob

 This post may contain affiliate links.
 Please read my disclosure policy.

-Air fryer corn on the cob is a quick, easy, and tasty side dish for any summer meal.
-Make this corn recipe using fresh sweet corn in 15 minutes!
+Air Fryer Corn on the Cob is a quick, easy, and tasty side dish for any summer meal.
+Enjoy sweet, juicy kernels from roasted corn in the air fryer in just 15 minutes!

 Fresh sweet corn is one of my favorite summer side dishes.
 It goes with almost anything whether that’s hot dogs on the grill or a Sunday pot roast.

-And, while the traditional way to cook corn on the cob may be in a big pot of boiling water, there are other options.
+And, while the traditional way to cook corn on the cob may be in a big pot of boiling water, there are so many other options — including air fryer corn on the cob!

 Have you ever tried making corn on the cob in the oven?
 It’s prepped and ready to bake in just 10 minutes.
 It is utterly life-altering!
 You have to try it.